TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming.md

 		- May or may not go really 'OH GOD WTF IS THAT' with some of the GMOs
 			- Will have to research the rules of Modrinth & Minecraft's EULA to see how far I can go.
 	- ### Burner Blocks (EXTREMELY BIG BIG BIG BIIIIG MAYBE)
-		- Any block that burns fuel items in order to process a recipe will produce ash with every fuel item burnt.
+		- Any block that burns fuel items in order to process a recipe will produce ash with every fuel item burnt. (including normal furnaces)
 			- If the ash slot is full, the block stops doing what it does until the ash is cleared.
 		- No fuel, no recipe progress.
 	- ### may just need to make a coremod for a lot of this deviously ambitious shit